Managing Stock Levels

 Change Quantity

 Changing Quantity allows stock to be added/reduced depending on the amount provided in the field.
-For example, given a stock level with a Count on Hand of 10, setting Change Quantity to 5 would update the total Count on Hand to 15.
-Setting Change Quantity to -5 would update the total Count on Hand to 5.
+For example, a Stock Level with a Count on Hand of 10, setting Change Quantity to 5 would update the Count on Hand to 15 whereas setting it to -5 would update the Count on Hand to 5.

 Set Quantity